-The person who believes he/she has a valid basis for a grievance shall discuss the grievance informally and on a verbal basis with the campus Chief Academic Officer, who shall function as the designated campus EEO/AA/ADA Officer.
-The campus Chief Academic Officer shall in turn investigate the complaint and reply with an answer to the complainant.
+The person who believes he/she has a valid basis for a grievance shall discuss the grievance informally and on a verbal basis with the campus Chief Academic Officer/Vice President for Academics, who shall function as the designated campus EEO/AA/ADA Officer.
+The campus CAO/VPA shall in turn investigate the complaint and reply with an answer to the complainant.
 He/she may initiate formal procedures according to the following steps: